l8stwisd8m/longintlib/docs/Documentation.md

 ## Basic math functions

 ### 1. Addition (lil_add)
-Function adds two values together.
+*Function adds two values together.*
 Input arguments are pointers to the long_int sources "a" and "b" (lil_t *src_a and lil_t *src_b).
 Result is stored in the first argument - source "a" (src_a).

 ### 2. Subtraction (lil_sub)
-Function subtracts b from a.
+*Function subtracts b from a.*
 Input arguments are pointers to the long_int sources "a" and "b" (lil_t *src_a and lil_t *src_b).
 Result is stored in the first argument - source "a" (src_a).

 ### 3. Arithmetic sum (lil_sum)
-Function calculates the arithmetic sum of two values.
-Input arguments are pointers to the long_int sources "a" and "b" (lil_t *src_a and lil_t *src_b) and pointer to the destination variable (lil_t *dst).
+*Function calculates the arithmetic sum of two values* Input arguments are pointers to the long_int sources "a" and "b" (lil_t *src_a and lil_t *src_b) and pointer to the destination variable (lil_t *dst).
 Result is stored in the destination variable (dst).